-Let us illustrate the reasoning of Proposition~\ref{3-conn_counterexample} with an example.
-Let $H_G$ be a truncated triangular prism; it is obtained from the cubic graph $G$ depicted in the left of Figure~\ref{fig:3} by replacing each vertex with a triangle.
-Then $G$ is a cubic planar graph of order $18 = 4\times 4+2$.
-Now $H_G$ does not have an induced tree of order $4\times 3+1 = 13$ since every set of $13$ vertices should have three vertices of a triangle.
-By Lemma~\ref{correspondence}, we see that the line graph $L(G)$ does not have a HIST.
-Thus, $L(G)$ is a 3-connected 4-regular HIST-free planar graph.
-Similar examples can be easily constructed from any cubic planar graph of order $4\ell +2$, letting $G$ be its truncated graph.
+\begin{proof}[Proof of Proposition~\ref{3-conn_counterexample}] Let $G$ be a 3-edge connected cubic planar graph of order $4\ell+2~(\ell \ge 1)$ and $H_G$ be its truncated graph, which is obtained from $G$ by replacing each vertex with a triangle.
+Then $H_G$ is a 3-edge connected cubic planar graph of order $12\ell +6 = 4(3\ell +1)+2$.
+Now $H_G$ does not have an induced tree of order $8\ell +5$ since every set of $8\ell +5 = 2(4\ell +2)+1$ vertices should have three vertices of a triangle.
+By Lemma~\ref{correspondence}, we see that the line graph $L(H_G)$ does not have a HIST since there does not exist an induced tree of $H_G$ on $3(3\ell +1)+1 = 9\ell +4 \ge 8\ell +5$ vertices.
+Thus, $L(H_G)$ is a 3-connected 4-regular HIST-free planar graph. \end{proof}

+For the smallest example in the proof of Proposition~\ref{3-conn_counterexample}, let $G$ be the graph depicted on the left-hand side of Figure~\ref{fig:3}.
+Then, $\ell=1$, and we get a 3-connected 4-regular HIST-free planar graph $L(H_G)$ of order $|E(H_G)|=27$.

-\textbf{Remark:} In Lemma~\ref{correspondence}, if $|V(G)| = 4k$, then the following analogue holds which we state without proof.
-Here, a \emph{unicyclic graph} is a graph with precisely one cycle.
-There is a $1$-to-$6k$ correspondence between an induced unicyclic subgraph $U$ of $G$ such that, for every edge in $E(G) \backslash E(U)$, precisely one of its ends lies on $U$, and the HISTs of $L(G)$.
-In fact, the set $E(U)$ minus an edge coincides to the set of vertices of degree $3$ in a HIST of $L(G)$.
-Note that $U$ gives a partition $V(U) \cup (V(G) \backslash V(U))$ of $V(G)$ such that $V(U)$ induces a unicyclic graph of order $3k$ and $V(G) \backslash V(U)$ is an independent set of order $k$.
+In Lemma~\ref{correspondence}, if $|V(G)| = 4k$, then the following analogue holds.
+Here, a \emph{unicyclic graph} $H$ is a graph with precisely one cycle (say, $C_H$).
+It can be proved by an argument similar to the proof of Lemma \ref{correspondence}.
+Therefore, we leave the proof to the reader.

+\begin{prop} \textit{Let $G$ be a cubic graph of order $4k$.
+Then there is a $1$-to-$2|E(C_U)|$ correspondence between a connected induced unicyclic subgraph $U$ of $G$ such that, for every edge in $E(G) \setminus E(U)$, precisely one of its ends lies on $U$, and the HISTs of $L(G)$.
+In particular, for every edge $e \in E(C_U)$, there are precisely two HISTs of $L(G)$ such that the set $E(C_U) \setminus \{ e \}$ coincides with the set of vertices of degree $3$ in the HISTs. } \end{prop}